 These consolidated financial statements have been prepared assuming the Company will continue as a going concern.
 The going concern basis of presentation assumes the Company will continue in operation for the foreseeable future and can realize its assets and discharge its liabilities and commitments in the normal course of business.
-During the year ended December 31, 2021, the Company reported an operating loss of \$5,475, net loss of \$3,356, and negative cash flows from operating activities of \$2,493.
-In addition, the Company has a shareholders' equity of \$852 and negative working capital of \$3,388 at December 31, 2021.
+During the year ended December 31, 2022, the Company reported an operating loss of \$5,205, net loss of \$5,283, and negative cash flows from operating activities of \$1,509.
+In addition, the Company has a shareholders' deficit of \$1,419 and negative working capital of \$4,431(current assets less current liabilities) at December 31, 2022.

-The above factors may be exacerbated by the ongoing COVID-19 pandemic and in the aggregate indicate there are material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern.
-In response to the COVID-19 pandemic the Company has taken actions to adapt to the current environment using teleconference platforms for trainings, customer meetings and conferences, and to manage liquidity by participating in various government support programs, where applicable, including wage subsidies, tax payment deferrals and favorable credit facilities.
+The above factors in the aggregate indicate there are material uncertainties which may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's ability to continue as a going concern is dependent on management's ability to successfully secure sales with upfront payments, and / or obtain additional financing.
+There can be no assurance that such plans will be achieved.
 Failure to achieve one or more of these requirements could have a materially adverse effect on the Company's financial condition and / or results of operations.
-The Board of Directors and management continue to take actions to address these issues including raising capital through a private placement, exploring options for additional capital and the announcement of contract wins to be recognized over the next twelve months.
-Subsequent to yearend, the Company issued 4,008,288 Common shares under private placement, raising gross proceeds of C\$2,044 (see Note 22).
+The Board of Directors and management continue to take actions to address these issues including exploring options for additional capital and securing subscription-based contracts which will increase revenue in future periods.

 The consolidated financial statements do not reflect adjustments that would be necessary if the going concern assumption was not appropriate.
-If the going concern basis was not appropriate for these consolidated financial statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported revenues and expenses, and the balance sheet classifications used.
+If the going concern basis was not appropriate for these consolidated financial statements, then adjustments would be necessary to the carrying value of assets and liabilities, the reported revenues and expenses, and the statement of financial position classifications used.